 A study assignment requires close attention to the prescribed reading and AV lectures, and a written essay that displays use of English and a grasp of the subject matter.

 During a one-hour tutorial, your tutor will assess your essay for use of English, philosophical content, and exchange ideas with you on the issues you have addressed.

-Philosophy is relevant to the workplace in areas where critical reasoning and analytical rigour can provide balance for trouble-shooting, project management, and teamwork.
+Philosophy is relevant to the workplace where critical reasoning and analytical rigour can provide balance for trouble-shooting, project management, and teamwork.